-Solar power: how does it work and how much does it cost?
+Solar power: How does it work and how much does it cost?

 In 2023, the tax credit will drop to 22%.

-PPL, a local energy company, explained that they (or whoever supplies your power currently) have to prepare the energy distribution grid for solar energy coming from your home.
+PPL, a local energy company, explained that they (or whoever supplies your power) have to prepare the energy distribution grid for solar energy coming from your home.
 It's a short review and approval process.

 "We fully support renewables, and we want it make it as easy as possible for our customers to connect their renewable sources of energy to the grid," said Jane George, a communications manager at PPL.